cjcaufield/_tk/readme.txt

-A modified version of the _tk theme.
+A modified version of the _tk Wordpress theme.